captnw/Resume/README.md

 Previously, I've did so on my local machine, so I had these tools installed:
 - VSCode
-- TeXLive
-- TeXLive manager
+- MiKTeX
+- Perl (I've installed Strawberry Perl for Windows)
 - LaTeX Workshop extension for VSCode.

-Then simply open the .tex file with VSCode, navigate over to the extension, and build the project (with latexmk).
+Then simply open the .tex file with VSCode, navigate over to the extension, and build the project.
+If you're missing MiKTeX library it should either prompt you or install them automatically.
-If this doesn't work, make sure you open TeXLive manager to see if you have the appropriate package installed.